Eliemer/HelixAI/README.md

 ### Getting Started
 If you're interested in using the model by itself, click [here](https://github.com/Eliemer/GCNN_Lightning).
 You can also learn more about pytorch and pytorch_lightning [here](https://pytorch.org/) and [here](https://github.com/PytorchLightning/pytorch-lightning), respectively.
 The python requirements are all included in the `setup.py` script at the root of the project.
 Simply `cd` into the project root and run `pip install .`.
 The frontend (Javascript) requirements are included in a `package.json` file.
 Before installing dependencies, you must install `npm` and `vue-cli` as directed in the Vue.js official webpage [here](https://vuejs.org/).
 Then simply `cd` into `root/frontend` and run `npm install`.

+To be able to use PyMol features, you must download pymol [here](https://pymolwiki.org/index.php/Category:Installation).

 Once all requirements are met, you must export a few environment variables for flask:

 In linux:
 ```Bash
 export FLASK_APP='src'